2018 Argus video has Tapio admitting on camera he did business with Saudi government owned oil industry

 Go read the entire story here at the Argus Leader.

-Neal was on camera, telling people that he sells into the oil industry?
-The same Saudi oil industry – the worlds biggest oil producer – that’s owned by the Saudi Government?
+Neal was on camera, telling people that he sells into the Saudi oil industry – the worlds biggest oil producer – that’s owned by the Saudi Government?
 So, when Lederman works for a firm that has a contract with the Saudi government, that’s bad.
-But when Neal Tapio sells part washers to the Saudi government, that’s good?
+But when Neal Tapio does business with the Saudi government, that’s good?

 Sounds like it’s going to be a long campaign for Neal.
 Before the campaign even starts.